zilishen/documentation/content/nms/nim/tutorials/templates/reverse-proxy-tutorial.md

 {{<img src="/nim/templates/round-robin-base-template-files.png" alt="List of template files including base.tmpl, http-server.json, http-upstream.json, and location.json" width="300" height="auto">}}

-The description should come before the code snippet.
-Providing the explanation first helps readers understand the context and purpose of the code they are about to see.

-Here's how it will look:

 ### Add the base.tmpl file details {#base-tmpl}

 This snippet defines the structure of the final NGINX configuration file.
 It uses [Go's text/template](https://pkg.go.dev/text/template) module to dynamically add input into the NGINX configuration.
 You can identify where augment templates will be inserted by looking for lines like: